 Points Applicant's ability to demonstrate the active transportation needs of STUDENTS.
-2 Points The application demonstrates the active transportation needs of students 0 Points The application does not demonstrate the active transportation needs of students
+2 Points The application demonstrates the active transportation needs of students

+0 Points The application does not demonstrate the active transportation needs of students 0101113 i the application does not demonstrate the douve transportation needs of students

-- B. Addressing the Need (0-20 points) - 1.
-Check the box that best describes the non-infrastructure program.
+B. Addressing the Need (0-20 points)

+- 1. Check the box that best describes the non-infrastructure program.
 (0-2 points) - NI projects can be start-up programs or new and/or expanded components of existing programs. - The CTC intends to focus funding on start-up projects.
-A project is considered to be a start-up when no program currently exists. - A project with new and/or expanded components to an existing program must demonstrate how the original program is continuing without ATP funding. - ATP cannot fund existing or ongoing program operations.
+A project is considered to be a startup when no program currently exists. - A project with new and/or expanded components to an existing program must demonstrate how the original program is continuing without ATP funding. - ATP cannot fund existing or ongoing program operations.